Asthma and Smoking

 Make a plan to quit.
 One of the first steps is to choose a quit date.
-It is best to pick a date within the next two weeks.
+It's best to pick a date within the next 2 weeks.
 Talk with your healthcare provider about ways to make quitting easier.
 There are many programs available.
 And there are both prescription and over-the-counter medicines.

-If you have asthma, you should try to avoid both secondhand and third-hand smoke.
+If you have asthma, try to stay away from both secondhand and thirdhand smoke.

 Alan J Blaivas DO,Amy Finke RN BSN,Daphne Pierce-Smith RN MSN CCRC